Skip to main content

 What Will You be Assigned to do?

-• Track resolutions in the legislative process
+• Track resolutions and ordinances in the legislative process

 • Research policy issues at the request of Councilmembers